ouroboroscoding/rest_mysql/documentation.md

 NOTE: while `rest_mysql` will take care of converting the object to and from JSON, it is not clever enough to know when you change something below the parent's name.
-If you need to change a value in the table that's store as JSON, you either need to set the entire value, or set `replace` when calling [`Record.save`](#record-save)
+If you need to change a value in the table that's stored as JSON, you either need to set the entire value, or set `replace` when calling [`Record.save`](#record-save)